MACS: Measurement-Aware Consistency Sampling for Inverse Problems: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nverse} problems play a central role in imaging science and engineering, with applications ranging from medical imaging~\cite{illposed} and audio signal processing~\cite{audiosig} to remote sensing~\cite{comsenspriors} and seismic imaging~\cite{seismic}.
-The task is to recover an unknown signal \(\boldsymbol{x}\in\mathbb{R}^n\) from degraded measurements \(\boldsymbol{y}\in\mathbb{R}^m\) obtained via a degradation operator \(A\):
+\IEEEPARstart{I}{nverse} problems represent a fundamental class of challenges in computational imaging and signal processing, with critical applications in medical imaging~\cite{illposed}, remote sensing~\cite{comsenspriors}, seismic analysis~\cite{seismic}, video reconstruction~\cite{ho2022video,yeh2024diffir2vr,daras2024warped,kwon2024vision,kwon2025solving}, and audio signal processing~\cite{audiosig}.
+The core objective is to reconstruct the original signal $\boldsymbol{x}$ from degraded measurements $\boldsymbol{y}$ acquired through a degradation operator $\mathcal{A}$, which is typically ill-conditioned or non-invertible.
+This inherent ill-posedness necessitates the incorporation of strong prior knowledge to obtain meaningful reconstructions.

-Because \(A\) is often ill-conditioned, undersampled, or noisy, reconstruction is ill-posed~\cite{illposed} and hinges on strong priors.
-In a Bayesian view, the posterior can be calculated as:

-Thus, the maximum a posteriori (MAP) solution can be obtained by maximizing the log-posterior probability as:

-where the log-likelihood term $\log p(\boldsymbol{y}\mid \boldsymbol{x})$ captures the \emph{measurement fidelity}, ensuring that the estimated solution $\boldsymbol{x}$ is consistent with the observed measurements $\boldsymbol{y}$.
-The log-prior term $\log p(\boldsymbol{x})$ incorporates prior knowledge about the random vector $\boldsymbol{x}$, such as smoothness, sparsity, or structural constraints through the probability distribution function, and plays the role of \emph{regularization} that stabilizes the solution when the problem is ill-posed or the measurements are noisy~\cite{comsenspriors}.

-Diffusion models~\cite{DDPM} are a class of generative models that learn to approximate the data distribution by reversing a gradual noising process.
-In the forward process, Gaussian noise is incrementally added to a clean data sample $\mathbf{\boldsymbol{x}}_0$ through $T$ steps, producing latent variables $\mathbf{\boldsymbol{x}}_t$ according to:

-where $\{\beta_t\}_{t=1}^T$ is a variance schedule.
-The generative process reverse this diffusion by learning a parameterized distribution as:

-where the covariance $\sigma_t^2 \mathbf{I}$ is fixed according to the noise schedule, and the model only learns the mean $\mu_\theta(\boldsymbol{x}_t,t)$.
-Training is typically carried out by minimizing a simplified noise-prediction objective, where the model learns to estimate the noise added at each step.

-Denoising Diffusion Restoration Models (DDRM) have recently emerged as powerful generative methods for posterior sampling in image inverse problems~\cite{ddrm}.
-Building on the diffusion process, DDRM defines an iterative procedure to sample from the posterior of an inverse problem, using the diffusion model to capture the prior distribution.
-By modeling a forward noising process together with its reverse denoising dynamics, these priors enable posterior sampling strategies that produce high-quality reconstructions in a variety of applications, including super-resolution~\cite{sup-res}, inpainting~\cite{inpaint}, and deblurring~\cite{deblur}.
-More precisely, the posterior sampling in DDRM is done using the following iterations: